KenKundert/avendesora/doc/overview.rst

 window title.
 This assumes that your shell adds the currently running command to the window title.
 Most shells are configured to do this by default, or can be configured to do so, though it may take some digging on the web to find the magic incantation to do so.
-Notice that one window title was given, 'sudo \*'.
+Notice that one window title was given: 'sudo \*'.
 This matches a sudo command with arguments ('\*' is a wildcard character that matches any string of characters).
 To try out the account discovery, type::